mardare/rishiri/clearing/chapters-phyton/readme.md

 # unavoidable python

 A: in python everything is an object
-B: python is a dynamically typed language
+B: python is strongly and dynamically typed language
 C: python doesn't have a native array structure
 ```
 dir (<module>)